pu2clr/SI4735/extras/schematic/README.md

 # [Schematics and Sketches](https://pu2clr.github.io/extras/schematic)

 This section presents several prototypes and circuits with different displays and controller boards.
 The source codes for each prototype are stored in the [examples folder](https://github.com/pu2clr/SI4735/tree/master/examples) of this repository.
 Please, check the comments at the beginning of each sketch example available in this library.
 You will find the SI473X, button, encoder, display and Arduino settings.
-There are more than 20 projects that can help you build your own receiver based on the SI47XX IC family.
+There are more than 30 projects that can help you to build your own receiver based on the SI47XX IC family.

 __IT IS IMPORTANT TO SAY THAT THE CIRCUITS DESIGN BUILT BY THE AUTHOR ARE NOT INTEND TO BE A FINAL PRODUCT.
 SOME IMPORTANT ASPECTS AND DETAILS ABOUT A GOOD RECEIVER WERE OMITTED HERE.
 THE IDEA OF THE CIRCUITS MADE BY THE AUTHOR WERE ORIENTED TO BE A PROOF OF CONCEPT OF THE FUNCTIONS IMPLEMENTED IN THE ARDUINO LIBRARY.
 SO, COMPONENTS LIKE RF FRONT-END, BAND PASS FILTER,  ESD, ANTENNA DESIGN ARE NOT THE MAIN PART OF THIS PROJECT__.